KrauseFx/krausefx.com/_posts/2022-06-10-facebook-instagram-injecting-code-into-third-party-websites.md

 <span id="iab-autofill-sdk"></span>
 ```

-Additionally, to prevent Facebook from tracking the user selecting any text on your website, add the following JS code
+Additionally, to prevent Facebook from tracking the user's text selections on your website:

 ```js
 const originalEventListener = document.addEventListener